datacarpentry/astronomy-python/_extras/guide.md

 * Defining the new region is a good opportunity to go back to the figure and connect these coordinates to the physical picture of GD-1 (e.g. before we were only selecting from this region now we're expanding it to this whole region)

 * When you get to `make_dataframe`, you might want to copy and paste it from the notes, rather than retyping.

+* Learners may ask why we are using `dict(key1=value1, key2=value2)` rather than `{key1:value1, key2:value2}`.
+We are using the `dict` syntax so that the key value pairs look like keyword arguments.
+This may simplify the understanding for learners who are less familiar with dictionaries.

 * Recall that the first time we use `DataFrame.to_hdf`, we use the `w` argument to indicate that we want to create a new, empty HDF Store.
 For all subsequent uses, we should *not* use the `w` argument, so that we add new Datasets to the existing Store, rather than starting over.